Why is Deflation So Bad For the Economy?

 The financial sectors are forced to write off the defaulted debts as bad losses.
 This leads to banks’ balance sheets becoming shakier as clients seek to withdraw their cash before the bank fails.
 If too many deposits are redeemed, a bank run may ensue.
 Since the financial institutions are collapsing, the much-needed liquidity is removed from the system.
 This also leads to a reduction in the supply of credit to individuals and firms seeking new loans.

 To combat this, central banks undertake measures such as pumping money into the economy through open market operations and lowering the interest rate target.
 If these fail to spur economic growth, central banks may resort to undertaking quantitative easing.
 In addition, if the financial sector has been severely hit by such events, the central bank can also step in as the lender of last resort.

 The Bottom Line

-The concept of deflation is a thorn on the flesh of many students.
-However, EconomicsHomeworkHelper.com provides a meticulous economics homework help online to relieve students of their assignment stress.
-We are a renowned site that has helped students from diverse locations attain academic excellence in their economics coursework.
+The concept of deflation is a thorn in the flesh of many students.
+However, EconomicsHomeworkHelper.com provides meticulous economics homework help online to relieve students of their assignment stress.
+We are a renowned sight that has helped students from diverse locations attain academic excellence in their economics coursework.
 Visit our site today and see why we have made a name for ourselves as the best in the field of writing quality economics assignment solutions.